 You got your drone.
+But you’re a newbie.
 Now what?
-Here’s a quick overview of what the rental process looks like.
+First, here’s an overview of the rental process:

 - Read the manual carefully and watch additional safety videos on “how to fly.”

 - Decide where you’d like to fly based on the safe fly zones in Japan (utilize map applications or the SORAPASS app that is included in your rental)

 The drone will include all of the pieces below.
 For more info on the specifications click here.
 If there’s something that is missing please let us know immediately at firstname.lastname@example.org